codefortulsa/oscn/README.md

 - docket: returns a list of rows in a docket
 - events: returns a list of dicts with these keys: event, party, docket, reporter, date, description.
 The keys date and description are cleaner versions of the event text.
 The event key will be deprecation some day so use date and description if you are starting a project.
 - attorneys: returns a list of dicts with these keys: name, address, and representing
 - issues: returns a list of dicts with issue information.
-Includes a 'dispositions' key with a list of dicts with disposition details.
+Each issues includes a list of dicts for each party

 ### oscn.find (experimental)
 Calls to the OSCN search application.